Skip to content

 Example

-Take OnGameModeInit as an example, in Infernus, it is GameMode.onInit(callback).
+Take OnGameModeInit — in Infernus, it's GameMode.onInit(callback).

 Most other event classes end with Event, such as PlayerEvent.